 - Assessing Learning and Program Outcomes in Student Affairs

 - Council for the Advancement of Standards in Higher Education (2009).
 CAS learning and development outcomes.
 In L. A. Dean (Ed.), CAS professional standards for higher education (7th ed.).
 Washington, DC: Author.

 - Schuh, J. H., & Gansemer-Topf, A. M. (2010, December).
 The role of student affairs in student learning assessment (NILOA Occasional Paper No. 7).
 Urbana, IL: University of Illinois and Indiana University, National Institute of Learning Outcomes Assessment.
 Retrieved from http://www. learningoutcomeassessment.org/documents/StudentAffairsRole.pdf

 - Wise, V. (2015).
 Student affairs programs are our classrooms: Let’s think like teachers.

 - Lesson 5: Assessment Methods and Data Collection

 - Lesson 6: Analyzing Assessment Results and Research Literacy

 - Assignment: Create and submit Assessment Project Plan using the "Assessment Project" template, available to download below (email to email@example.com).

 - Lesson 7: Communicating and Using Assessment Results

-- Assignment: Conduct assessment project and present findings to consultant using template (email to firstname.lastname@example.org)
+- Assignment: Conduct assessment project and present findings to consultant using the "Assessment Project Results" template, available to download below (email to firstname.lastname@example.org)